Training & Education

 Advanced Firearms Handgun Instructor 2037

-The 40-hour CJTC Handgun Instructor Course is designed to teach law enforcement (LE) personnel the skills required to lead safe and effective handgun training at the agency level.
+The 40-hour CJTC Handgun Instructor Course is designed to teach law enforcement and corrections personnel the skills required to lead safe and effective handgun training at the agency level.
 Participants should be proficient public speakers with above average marksmanship and weapons manipulation skills.
-Participants may need to spend time outside of class preparing lesson plans, presentations, and range drills.
+This course is a blend of classroom and range to give the participant information related to the semi-automatic handgun platform and instructing the same, while also giving them practical range time to further develop their skill in operation and teaching the semi-automatic handgun.

 Patrol Tactics Instructor 2190 Locations will vary by session.